edge-servers/immunity-docs/user/templates.rst

-This is a very powerful feature: **once default templates are correctly configured to implement the use case you need, you will only have to register a device into OpenWISP for it to auto-configure itself**.
+This is a very powerful feature: **once default templates are correctly configured to implement the use case you need, you will only have to register a device into Immunity for it to auto-configure itself**.

-Moreover, you can change the default templates any time you need, which is the reason this feature has replaced the practice of storing default configuration in firmware images (which would need to be recompiled and redistributed): with default templates, the default firmware image only needs to contain the bare minimum configuration to connect to OpenWISP, once the device connects to OpenWISP it will download and apply the default templates without the need of manual intervention from the network operators.
+Moreover, you can change the default templates any time you need, which is the reason this feature has replaced the practice of storing default configuration in firmware images (which would need to be recompiled and redistributed): with default templates, the default firmware image only needs to contain the bare minimum configuration to connect to Immunity, once the device connects to Immunity it will download and apply the default templates without the need of manual intervention from the network operators.